SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: The S ketch ketch NE Model

-\textbf{Parallelization.} Second, the main time cost of the NetMF+ is Sparse Matrix-Matrix multiplication (SPMM) and Matrix-Matrix product (GEMM).
-In step 1 of NetMF+ system, it performs fast randomized eigen-decomposition on $\vect{D}^{-\alpha}\vect{A}\vect{D}^{-\alpha}$.
-The random projection and the power iteration process in Alg.~\ref{alg:frevd} are, in essence, a product of an $n\times n$ sparse matrix and a $n\times (k+s_1)$ dense Gaussian random matrix, which is supported in MKL's Sparse BLAS Routines.
+\vpara{Parallelization.} Two major computational steps of the SketchNE are sparse matrix-matrix multiplication (SPMM) and matrix-matrix product (GEMM), which are well supported by the Intel MKL library.
+SPMM operation is well supported by MKL's Sparse BLAS Routine.
 However, MKL's Sparse BLAS Routine requires the sparse matrix in CSR format as the input, which contradicts the original intention of using GBBS.
 Fortunately, GBBS supports traversing all neighbors of a vertex $u$ for the compressed CSR format, and we can propose an SPMM operation with the help of GBBS.
-It can be computed as follows: First of all, We need to traverse n vertices in parallel, and then traverse neighbor $v$ of the vertex $u$ to obtain the element $\vect{D}(u,u)^{-\alpha}\vect{D}(v,v)^{-\alpha}$ corresponding to the sparse matrix.
-Finally, with the support of \texttt{cblas\_saxpy} in MKL, we multiply the element with the $v$-th row of the row-major matrix and add the result to the $u$-th row of the target matrix.
-The SPMM operation based on GBBS is slightly slower than MKL's SPMM operation, but ensuring memory-efficient. "eigSVD", "eig" and other operations are well supported by Intel MKL BLAS routines and Intel MKL LAPACK routines.
-Step 3 of NetMF+ system also involves applying repeated SPMM between an $n\times n$ sparse Laplacian matrix $\mathcal{L}$ and a $n\times d$ dense temporary matrix.
-MKL's Sparse BLAS Routines support the operation.
-Step 2 of the system involves matrix row sampling and batch GEMM operation.
-In detail, we need to compute $\vect{Y}(\vect{r},:)=\mathrm{trunc\_log}^{\circ}\left(\frac{\mathrm{vol}(G)}{b}\frac{1}{T}\vect{F}(\vect{r},:)\vect{C}\vect{F}(\vect{p},:)^{\top}\right)\vect{\Psi}$, where $\vect{r}$ is the batch row index.
-For each column of $\vect{\Psi}$, we can get $z$ nonzeros, and there are corresponding $z$ columns of $\vect{F}^{\top}$ to complete matrix multiplication based on element multiple and summation.
-This process is easy to implement through for loop under OpenMP~\cite{openmp}.
+In order to use GBBS to save memory cost, we propose a parallel GBBS-based SPMM operation to replace the SPMM operation in MKL's sparse BLAS routine.
+The parallel GBBS-based SPMM is implemented as follows.
+Firstly, we traverse $n$ vertices parallelly.
+Then, we traverse neighbor vertex $v$ of vertex $u$ to compute the quantity $\vect{D}(u,u)^{-\alpha}\vect{D}(v,v)^{-\alpha}$ corresponding to the sparse matrix.
+Finally, with the support of \texttt{cblas\_saxpy} in MKL, we multiply the $v$-th row of the row-major matrix with the quantity and add the result to the $u$-th row of the target matrix.
+The SPMM operation based on GBBS is slightly slower than MKL's SPMM operation, but ensuring memory-efficient.
+The "eigSVD", "eig" and other operations in SketchNE are well supported by Intel MKL routines.
+Line 4 and Line 7 of the \Algref{alg:SketchNE} involve matrix column sampling and batch GEMM operation.
+They are easily parallelized with the "parallel for" derivative in OpenMP~\cite{openmp}.

-In conclusion, NetMF+ is implemented by C++.
+In conclusion, SketchNE is implemented in C++.
 We use GBBS to reduce memory usage and implement a GBBS-based SPMM operation.
-For efficiency, we use the Intel MKL library for basic linear algebra operations, and we apply OpenMP for parallel programming especially in step 4 and step 7 of Alg.~\ref{alg:ssrspSVD}.
+For better efficiency, we use the Intel MKL library for basic linear algebra operations and the OpenMP programming.